teal33t/poopak/README.md

-- I'm looking for open-source developers together work on PoopakV2.
+- I'm looking for open-source developers to together work on PoopakV2.
 If you are intrested let's talk! -> yolato@protonmail.com
 - This repo Poopak is no longer usable.

 # POOPAK | TOR Hidden Service Crawler